ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 What Is a Kubernetes Service?

 Kubernetes assigns Pods private IP addresses as soon as they are created in the cluster.
 However, there is a catch: These IP addresses are not permanent.
-If you delete or recreate a Pod, it gets a new IP address, different from the one it had before.
+If you delete or recreate a Pod, it gets a new IP address that is different from the one it had before.
 This is problematic for a client that needs to connect to a Pod.
 If the IP address keeps changing, which one would the client keep track of and connect to?

 Imagine if you had a friend who kept changing their phone number every day.
 You wouldn't be able to call them or text them because you wouldn't know which number to use.

-Try the Kubernetes Services Lab for free
+Try the Kubernetes Services Lab for free.

 Now that we understand the basic purpose of a Kubernetes Service, let's take a closer look at how different types of Services work and what they're used for.